FAQ: Can You Change a QR Code Link After Printing?

 - Weblinks

-REMEMBER: when you edit these you CANNOT change the path you’ve encoded into your QR code.
+REMEMBER: when you edit a static QR code, you can’t change the path you’ve encoded into your QR code.
 Make sure when you save your changes and updates, the link name STAYS THE SAME, otherwise you’ll be sending people to an empty 404 page instead of your updated content!

 Question: Can I change the text & numerical data in my QR code after my label is printed?